-10.6.3 Adjunct Faculty Evaluation:
+10.6.3 Adjunct Faculty Evaluation (Face-to-Face and Online):

-Adjunct faculty members are evaluated each semester following the same procedure as full-time faculty members, minus the Professional Development Plan.
+Adjunct faculty members, both face-to-face and online, are non-tenured faculty employed on an as-needed, per-course, per-semester limited-term basis at the discretion of the institution and will receive no compensation unless a part-time assignment is given.
+Adjunct faculty members, both face-to-face and online, are evaluated each semester following the same procedure as full-time faculty members, minus the Professional Development Plan.
 Adjunct faculty members are expected to attend faculty workshops and regularly scheduled faculty meetings whenever possible.
 Adjunct faculty members are assigned to the appropriate Division Coordinator as an immediate contact person.
-During each semester, the contact person meets with the adjunct faculty member at least twice to insure the continuity and quality of instruction.
+During each semester, the contact person meets with the adjunct faculty member at least twice to insurethe continuity and quality of instruction.
 In particular, the following is ascertained:

-- 1. Does the instructor meet the class regularly and for the time scheduled? - 2.
-Does the instructor understand and operate within the mission and purpose of Andrew College? - 3.
-Does the adjunct faculty member provide students' access to him/her before or after classes for purposes of academic assistance?
+- 10.6.3.1 Does the instructor meet the class regularly and for the time scheduled? - 10.6.3.2 Does the instructor understand and operate within the mission and purpose of Andrew College? - 10.6.3.3 Does the adjunct faculty member provide students' access to him/her beforeor after classes for purposes of academic assistance?

-Adjunct faculty members are to be available at least two hours each week to meet with students during the semester in which they are employed.
-The Division Coordinator provides results of the adjunct faculty member's evaluation to the Dean of Academic Affairs, and the evaluation is filed in the Adjunct faculty member's official file.
+The Division Coordinatorprovides results of the adjunct faculty member's evaluation to the Dean of Academic Affairs, and the evaluation is filed in the adjunct faculty member's official file.